anudeep-mj/anudeep-mj.github.io/_posts/2021-3-4-Heap-Memory-Issues.md

 File being uploaded is a CSV file.

 Problem:
 When a 1.7 GB file was being uploaded, the memory being consumed was around 7 GB!
-So how do we handle this issues ?
+So how do we handle this issue ?

 Solution/Methodology:
 Of course every issue has its own context.
 The issue we found was two-fold.